-What I needed was a diaper balm that would repel and prevent her urine from touching her skin while I searched for the root cause.
+What I needed was a diaper balm that would repel and prevent her urine from touching her skin while I searched for the root cause causing the diaper rash.

 I wanted it to be simple, easy, and made with ingredients that I normally have around the house.
 I also wanted the texture to be smooth and easy to rub into the skin.
 After tinkering with a few different recipes, I found the combination I was looking for.